 Even though you may have designed the ideal emergency and business continuity plans, we all know things can change.
 In addition to changes in personnel, locations, and perceived threats, technology advancements may alter how the plan is executed.
 Communication channels, for instance, seem to evolve rapidly in this mobile culture.
 As the culture shifts in how we communicate, the plan should include the newer channels as they become more popular and widely used.

 By bringing people together at least annually to review the current plan, to evaluate alternative available technologies, and to assess potential new threats, your organization will be better prepared for any situation.
 Planning is never a one-time event.
 It is ongoing and always has room for improvement.
 Be sure you have business continuity management processes in place to keep it at the forefront of your annual planning.

-While the resources devoted to such exercises may seem excessive, should an event occur, you will be glad you took the necessary steps to putting such a comprehensive plan in place.
-I doubt any organization has ever said after an emergency, “I wish we hadn’t spent so much time on our emergency and business continuity planning.”
+While the resources devoted to such exercises may seem excessive, should an event occur, you will be glad you took the necessary steps to put such a comprehensive plan in place.
+It is doubtful that any organization has ever said after an emergency, “I wish we hadn’t spent so much time on our emergency and business continuity planning.”

 - Define the scope, objectives, and assumptions of the business continuity plan

 - Define the roles and responsibilities for team members